Mixpanel vs Amplitude: Which One Should You Use?

 - Mixpanel has an overall 4.5/5 on Capterra out of 96 reviews and 4.5/5 on G2 out of 711 reviews.

 - The Data Enrichment feature allows you to complete missing data, combine behavioral, business, and demographic data, and manage that data both individually and separately.

 - You can get notifications about A/B testing, enabling you to act more quickly according to the data.

 - It is easy to build and manage funnels and funnel reports but cannot separate ordered and unordered funnels.

-- The reporting process is seamless and quick since it first provides you with a basic dashboard and then allows you to customize according to your needs and preferences.
+- The reporting process is seamless and quick since it provides you with a basic dashboard and allows you to customize according to your needs and preferences.

 - It has a clear and simple UI that you can easily manage.
 However, prior code knowledge is required, making the setup process labor-intensive.